-3.2 Responding to complaints of unlawful activity and building works
+4.2 Responding to complaints of unlawful activity and building works

-Complaints will be investigated and actioned in order of priority.
-Action should be instigated within the principles nominated the Risk Response Model of the Enforcement Policy.
-Generally, response will be:
+Complaints will be responded to in order of priority.
+Action will be instigated within the principles outlined in sub-clause 4.4.1 of the Regulatory Services Enforcement Policy.
+Generally, response will be prioritised as:

 - Urgent and life threatening matters For matters of this kind priority is paramount and reasonable endeavours will be taken for action to occur on the day on which the complaint is received.
-The severity of such incidents may be such that they may result in death, or ill health, or cause severe damage to property or the environment.
-Examples include unsafe buildings, collapsed buildings, buildings recently damaged by fire, etc. - Significant Nuisance Matters For matters of this kind an immediate response is desirable and steps will be taken for action to occur on the day on which the complaint is received.
-In some cases these matters will be outside of normal working hours and Regulatory CSO staff are available on call.
-Examples include working out of hours in residential areas, environmental harm or excessive noise from building sites. - General compliance issues For matters of this kind reasonable endeavours will be made for action to be taken within 5 business days of the day on which the complaint is received.
+The severity of such incidents may be such that they may result in death, ill health, cause severe damage to property or the environment.
+Examples include unsafe buildings, collapsed buildings, buildings recently damaged by fire, etc. - Significant Nuisance Matters For matters of this kind a rapid response is desirable and steps will be taken for an inspection to occur within 3 business days from when the complaint is received. - General compliance issues For matters of this kind reasonable endeavours will be made for action to be taken within 5 business days from the day on which the complaint is received.
 The severity of such incidents is such that there is no immediate potential for physical harm to persons, property or the environment, however there is potential for adverse amenity impacts.
-Examples include alleged unlawful works and uses or work carried out not in accordance with a development consent.

-• General Nuisance matters - For matter of this kind, action is to be taken within 10 business days of the day on which the complaint is received.
+Examples include alleged unlawful works and uses or work carried out not in accordance with a development consent. - General Nuisance matters For matters of this kind, action is to be taken within 10 business days of the day on which the complaint is received.
 Examples include minor alleged non-compliance that does not have an immediate adverse impact.

-Council's regulatory staff will respond to all complaints or notifications relating to alleged unlawful activities and building work within 5 business days of the date on which the complaint or notification is received.
+Council's Regulatory staff will respond to all complaints or notifications relating to alleged unlawful activities and building work within 5 business days of the date on which the complaint or notification is received.
 Complainants will be advised of the progress and outcome of all investigations.